-6.2 Technical upgrades/building codes
+7.2 Technical upgrades/building codes

-In order to deliver this proposition, a number of technical criteria will need to be met.
-The long term success of any housing initiative which will successfully contribute to addressing the impending housing shortage is very much connected to streamlining approvals processes.
+The long term success of any housing initiative(s), which could significantly contribute to the housing shortage, in a timely manner, is very much connected to streamlining approvals processes, addressing existing regulation and reviewing restrictive financial models.

-In this case the criteria will include:
+In the case of approvals and regulation, the criteria will include:

-- Planning Approvals - National Construction Code Criteria based on dwelling type/use classification including - Section C Fire Resistance (including potential fire ratings and/or compartmentalisation) - Section D Access and Egress (including access for people with disability for certain dwelling types) - Section E Services and Equipment (including where required, lighting and ventilation, smoke detection, exit signage, sound transmission etc) - Section J Energy Efficiency
+- Planning Approvals\ - National Construction Code Criteria based on dwelling type/use and classification including\\ - Section C Fire Resistance (including potential fire ratings and/or compartmentalisation) - Section D Access and Egress (including access for people with disability for certain dwelling types) - Section E Services and Equipment (including where required, lighting and ventilation, smoke detection, exit signage, sound transmission etc) - Section J Energy Efficiency

-(In addition to minimum requirements, consideration might be given to additional measures e.g. a minimum requirement for solar).
+(In addition to minimum requirements, consideration might be given to additional measures e.g. a requirement for power generation and water collection.)

-Approvals will be dependant on the classification of use and the local planning regulations.
+\Approvals will be dependant on the classification of use and the local planning regulations.